 We’ve all made chicken nuggets using bite size pieces of chicken, rolled in a breading, and baked, right?
 We eat those a lot and love them!
 But, we started thinking how hard that is for toddlers and younger kids to chew.
 Sometimes, meat can be especially tough for toddlers without all their teeth.
 One reason processed nuggets are so popular among little kids (beyond the salt, fat, and chemicals), is of course that they are easier to eat.
-So, I decided to make our own ‘Un-Processed’ nuggets for a new dinner idea, and they turned out delicious!!
+So, I decided to make our own ‘Un-Processed’ nuggets and they turned out absolutely amazing!

 How Do You Make Homemade Chicken Nuggets?